UAA Standing Committees

 Safety Committee

-Sounding board.
-Our committee is a visible and approachable body for safety or health problems, concerns and suggestions as it relates to the Utility Line Clearance Industry.
+- Be visible and approachable for safety or health problems, concerns, and suggestions as it relates to the industry.

-Central coordination.
-With UAA Board direction, much of the coordination of safety messaging, promotion, and safety cultural developmental activities will be developed though this committee.
+- Be accountable to the UAA Board for the coordination of safety messaging, promotion, and safety cultural developmental activities.

 Environmental Stewardship Committee